Camp Jobs & Chores

 Daily Roles at a Glance

-Assign these each evening for the next day (write them on the printable chart):
+Assign these each evening for the next day (write them on the Camp Jobs chart or the Task Sign-Up sheet):

 | Role | Who |